o-jasper/thingscript/share_thingscript/main/help/elements/readme.md

-Elements can be written into files ending with `_` files by surrounding them with`$`;
-`$some_element arg1 arg2$` using `thingscript handle file` uses the elements.

-When `thingscript handle $FILE` is encountered, it runs the file in the respective element script in `thingscript get elements/$the_element`, and puts the output in place of the element.

-It uses the operating system to run it, this way the scripts can be written with basically anything.
-You have to `chmod +x` the files for it to work.
+`thingscript handle $FILE` will output the file to standard output excepting stuff between dollar signs(`$`), which are taken as commands.

+The binaries/scripts for those commands are in `elements/`.
+The commands may also have arguments. `$some_element arg1 arg2$`

+In order for the binary/scripts to work, they have to be permitted to execute.
+(`chmod +x ..those files..`)

-There are 'special elements' which are not taken to be a the script.
+There are 'special elements' which are not taken to be a script/program.
 Those files are also obtained from the `elements/` directory:
 * `_` are taken to point at an file in which elements must again be replaced.
 * `.cat` are taken to aim at files that should be outputted verbatim.